-The Financial Consumer Agency of Canada has a seven part breakdown of the Federal government student loan system available to Canadians who wish to take a loan to study.
-Like other forms of credit, a student loan is considered neither ‘good debt’ or ‘bad debt.’
-If a student is focused in their studies and manage their money well, having bad credit should not be a hindrance in obtaining, what is considered by many money lenders, as an investment that creates value and will assist you in producing more wealth in the long run.
+The Financial Consumer Agency of Canada has a seven-part breakdown of the Federal government student loan system available to Canadians who wish to take a loan to study.
+Like other forms of credit, a student loan is considered neither ‘good debt’ nor ‘bad debt.’
+If a student is focused in their studies and manages their money well, having bad credit should not be a hindrance in obtaining, what is considered by many money lenders, as an investment that creates value and will assist you in producing more wealth in the long run.

 CIBC offers a thorough Guide to Student Loans which breaks down the lending process into three categories:

 - Federal government school loan and grant programs

 - Provincial and territorial school loans

 - Private Student Loans – for when you have maxed-out government aid options